 - Loans, Tax relief and cash grants are available, additionally,

-- Employers may apply for staff to be paid up to 80% pay if unable to go to work.
+- Employers may apply for staff to be paid up to 80% pay if they are unable to go to work.

-- Self-employed people can receive up to £2500 per month in grants for at least three months.
+- Self-employed can receive up to £2500 per month in grants for at least three months.

 - Bounce back loans.

-The main reason directors approach HBG Advisory for confidential advice on business debt solutions are?
+The main reason directors approach HBG Advisory for confidential advice on business debt solutions?